craftcms/docs/docs/commerce/1.x/docs/payment-gateways.md

 # Payment Gateways

 Craft Commerce can be used with over 20+ payment gateways out of the box, through the use of the [Omnipay](https://github.com/thephpleague/omnipay) PHP library.
 Additional Omnipay gateways not included in the standard Craft Commerce install can be added with a [plugin](#adding-additional-gateways).

 All included gateways should work as expected, but logistically we are unable to test them all.
 See our [testing matrix](https://craftcommerce.com/support/which-payment-gateways-do-you-support) for more information.

-To set up a new payment method within your CP, go to`Commerce > Settings > Payment Methods`.
+To create a new payment method, go to Commerce → Settings → Payment Methods in the Control Panel.
 Each payment method’s gateway requires different settings, which you will need to obtain from your gateway provider.

 Payment gateways can be one of two categories:

-- External gateways, or Off-site gateways.
+- External gateways, or offsite gateways.
-- Merchant-hosted gateways, or On-site gateways.
+- Merchant-hosted gateways, or onsite gateways.

 Merchant hosted gateways let you to collect the customer’s credit card details directly on your site, but have much stricter requirements, such as an SSL certificate for your server.
 You will also be subject to much more rigorous security requirements under the PCI DSS (Payment Card Industry Data Security Standard).
 These security requirements are your responsibility.